Claude Code vs ChatGPT vs Gemini: Which AI Coding Tool Should You Use?

 - Need long-context analysis: understanding large PRs, audit trails, or legacy systems

-If your goal isn't just to use an AI coding tool but to build AI-powered applications, the comparison shifts.
-All three platforms offer APIs for building agents, but the developer experience varies significantly.
+If your goal is to build AI-powered applications (not just use an AI coding tool), the comparison shifts.
+All three platforms expose APIs for building agents, but the developer experience varies significantly.

 | Tier | Claude | ChatGPT | Gemini |